Need the short answer? Read our FAQ on "How often to change the air filter".

 When To Change Your Air Filters

 Most filters have a recommended guideline on the box or plastic.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
 Check out the filters at the store and you'll notice that some are designed to only last a single month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be exchanged once every 6-12 months.
 The norm seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we suggest our customers to go by.
 If the filter is dirty, change it!
 A dirty air filter can contribute or cause damage to expensive parts, like your compressor, so it's better to change it out more often than not.
 If you want to follow the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
-Also note that your filter manufacturer sometimes has a different recommendation from your HVAC equipment manufacturer.
+Also note that your filter manufacturer sometimes has a different recommendation from your HVAC system manufacturer.

 Determining how often to change your air filters relies upon several factors: